aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/CONTRIBUTING.md

 # Contributing

 Hi!
-Welcome to the Contributor's guide for Carbon Data Lake.
-This is very much a collaborative project that we are approaching with the spirit of open source.
-Please exercise ownership and treat this project like you're a founder and key contributor.
-That means you will have lots of power to fix things and also to break things.
-Not a ton of risk at the time of this writing, since this is a project that is not in production or in use by anybody but us!
-Once more people start using this we will probably need to create more checks and balances, but for now if you're been invited to this project you should consider yourself an owner with all the powers and responsibilities that come with this.
+Welcome to the Contributor's guide for the carbon data lake solutions guidance with sample code.
 This guide takes you from "hi I'm brand new to this project" all the way through "I commit, merge, and deploy like it's my job".

 Read on to find out how to set up your dev environment and get started.